A seasonable end to the weekend, then heat and humidity builds next week

 Our first full weekend of August has featured a return to more classic summer weather as temperatures have returned closer to normal and humidity has gone up a little.
-Saturday did end up being rather cloudy, but no rain came out of those clouds, and highs still managed to reach the mid and upper 80s.
-Later tonight into early Sunday morning, a weak low pressure system slides up the coast and this will bring a period of rain to those mainly south and east of Interstate 95.
-Much of the region however will likely stay dry.
-The coastal low will be off the playing field for the start of the new week, and that’s when the heat and humidity take over and a heat wave is likely to develop and perhaps last most of the week.
-Expect hazy, hot, and humid weather for much of the week, with a thunderstorm or two possible any afternoon, with higher chances the second half of the week.
-So after taking an extended hiatus, summer is back to stay!
+The low pressure system offshore will continue to move away from the coast but may drift in a few morning showers, mainly along the coast.
+For the start of the new week, high pressure will take the reigns of the forecast keeping rain and storm chances at a minimum.
+Heat and humidity will a headline this week, too, and a heat wave is likely to develop and perhaps last most of the week.
+So, expect hazy, hot, and humid weather for much of the week, with a thunderstorm or two possible any afternoon, with slightly higher chances the second half of the week.
+Summer is back!

 SUNDAY